Airport managers are responsible for ensuring that the airport is safe for operations. In this role, the manager

 - Snow Removal Equipment Sizing Calculator, FAA

-- Alternative Aircraft and Pavement Deicers and Anti-Icing Formulations with Improved Environmental Characteristics, TRB 2010 (PDF)
+- Alternative Aircraft and Pavement Deicers and Anti-Icing Formulations with Improved Environmental Characteristics, TRB 2010

 - Airport Manager Training: Snow and Ice Control for Airport Managers, MnDOT, 2017